Finite-rank conformal quantum mechanics: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Andrey Losev and Kirill Matirko for helpful discussions.
+We are grateful to the Shanghai Institute for Mathematics and Interdisciplinary Sciences for providing us a workspace.
 The first author is supported by the Ministry of Science and Higher Education of the Russian Federation (Agreement No. 075-15-2025-013).